 Deepak Chahar is an Indian cricketer, born on 7th August 1992, in Agra, Uttar Pradesh.
-The right-arm medium pacer who bats right-handed down the order is yet to represent the national side.
+The right-arm medium pacer who bats right-handed down the order has donned the Blue jersey.

 At the age of 16, the promising medium-pacer was rejected by the then director of the Rajasthan Cricket Association academy, Greg Chappell, in 2008.
-Two years later, he broke into the Rajasthan Ranji squad for the 2010-11 season.
+However, the gutsy pace bowler didn’t lose his heart and kept knocking around the gates of the state team and ultimately broke into it during the 2010-11 Ranji season.

 Chahar started his List A career registering figures of 2 for 61 in the Central Zone encounter against Vidarbha in Vijay Hazare Trophy in February 2010.
 He took 5 wickets in 3 matches.